mastrojs/mastro/README.md

 - [Static site generator running in your browser](https://mastrojs.github.io/guide/setup/) in a _VS Code for the Web_ extension.
 - The Mastro web framework (server and static site generator) – see below.
 - [Reactive Mastro](https://mastrojs.github.io/reactive/) – a tiny (2.8k min.gz) client-side reactive GUI library for your existing MPA or Mastro project.
-- [The Mastro Guide](https://mastrojs.github.io/) that shows you how to build and publish your first webside – using only a browser and a GitHub account.
+- [The Mastro Guide](https://mastrojs.github.io/) ([source](https://github.com/mastrojs/mastrojs.github.io)) shows you how to build and publish your first webside – using only a browser and a GitHub account – as well as dives into more advance topics in the later chapters.

 ## Craft websites with care